pavlovandrija99/2D-Shape-Drawing-DesktopApp-Design-Patterns-Project-Java/README.md

-# 2D-Shape-Drawing-App-Design-Patterns-Project-Java
+# 2D-Shape-Drawing-DesktopApp-Design-Patterns-Project-Java

-* Java application for drawing 2D shapes.
+* Java desktop application for drawing 2D shapes.
 Java Swing used as a GUI toolkit.

 * App has the following specification/functionalities:
   - Drawing, modifying, as well as deleting shapes (Point, Line, Circle, Rectangle, Donut, Hexagon).